 Check out my tour of Palm Springs via drone while covering some fun things to do in Palm Springs.

-The Palm Springs Art Museum has a prestigious contemporary art collection that includes works by Picasso, Warhol, and Lichtenstein.
-The museum is visually appealing, with 28 galleries, two sculpture gardens, a cafe, gift shop, lecture hall, theater, and various rooms and resource centers.
+The Palm Springs Architecture and Design Center has a prestigious contemporary art collection that includes works by Picasso, Warhol, and Lichtenstein.
+The museum is visually appealing, with 28 galleries, two sculpture gardens, a cafe, a gift shop, a lecture hall, a theater, and various rooms and resource centers.